 Ayodhya Judgment in Plain English

 On 9 November 2019, the Supreme Court of India (‘Court’) delivered its unanimous per curiam judgment in the Ayodhya Title Dispute.
-The decision disposed of the multiple appeals filed against the decision of the Allahabad High Court in 2010, which divided the title equally among Nirmohi Akhara, U.P.
+The decision disposed of multiple appeals filed against the decision of the Allahabad High Court in 2010, which divided the title equally among Nirmohi Akhara, U.P.
 Sunni Central Board of Waqfs and Shri Ram Virajman (for a detailed overview of the parties and their claims, please refer to our ‘Know the Parties’ explainers, which may be found here, here and here).
+There was also an additional opinion - titled 'addenda' - on the issue of whether the disputed structure was the birth place of Lord Ram, as per the faith and belief of the Hindus.

 In order to determine the questions raised in the appeals, the Court framed 16 issues in total (with multiple sub-issues under them – found at page 82 of the judgment).
-Nevertheless, these issues may be broadly categorized as follows:
+These issues may be broadly categorized as follows:

 Upon a determination of these issues, the Court overturned the High Court’s judgment and granted the following reliefs: